lukegriffith/lukegriffith/README.md

 ### Hi there 👋

 - 🌱 I’m currently learning ...
-  - broadening my knowledge of Kubernetes and Golang.
+  - Broadening my knowledge of Kubernetes and Golang.

 - 💬 Ask me about ...
   - Terraform